MunchyYDL/aws-jq-reports/README.md

-# Reports
+# aws-jq-reports

-This repo is helping out to create some reports on vehicle-related data, that we sometimes like to produce.
+This repo shows how to create reports on data from AWS DynamoDB, which is further processed with jq.

 The process is not automated, but it consists of some building-blocks to get your manual process to the finish line a bit quicker.